pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 ::::{important}
 The scope of packages accepted by pyOpenSci is in some cases different from those accepted by JOSS.
 Not all pyOpenSci accepted packages will be accepted by JOSS.
+Further, packages that have been previously published elsewhere may not be eligible to published with JOSS unless **significant** changes and improvements to package functionality have been made.
 ::::

 JOSS will accept the pyOpenSci review and direct the author through the